Joyce Keyes of Fond du Lac, Wisconsin

 Through his vision, ambition, and determination, Dale has provided an amazing hunting opportunity for those who share similar struggles as he does.
 Dale provides this hunting opportunity free of charge and does not get paid for the hundreds of hours he pours into managing the details.
 For his heroic efforts share the great Wisconsin tradition of deer hunting to residents with disabilities, Dale is awarded the November 2012 Wisconsin Heroes Award.

 Bob Garfinkel of Kewaunee, Wisconsin

-On any given day, Bob may serve as a literacy tutor, work to recruit additional volunteers, engage community and business support for the organization, drive to pick up new books from the resource center, and close the day running the board meeting.
+On any given day, Bob serves as a literacy tutor, works to recruit additional volunteers, engages community and business support for the organization, drives to pick up new books from the resource center, and closes the day running the board meeting.

 For his dedication to enriching lives of Kewaunee County residents through literacy improvement, Garfinkel is presented with a Wisconsin Heroes Award.